makersacademy/takeaway-challenge/README.md

 Use Ctrl-C to stop
 ~~~~

 Now all you have to do is send a text to your Twilio number.

 text format is a comma seperate string of menu_item,quantity_to_order e.g Spagbol,1,Cottage Pie,2

 I have not put any checking on this to see if the format is correct!

+You can test this through the feature tests by un-pending the test "Order Manager creates an order from an incoming message"